Anupamit/Js-Learn/React-js.md

 - The useRef Hook can also be used to keep track of `previous state values`.
 This is because we are able to persist useRef values between renders.

-# what is useReducer?
+# What is useReducer?
 - The useReducer Hook is similar to the useState Hook.
 It allows for custom state logic.
 - If you find yourself keeping track of multiple pieces of state that rely on complex logic, useReducer may be useful.
 - The useReducer Hook accepts two arguments.
       - useReducer(<reducer>, <initialState>)

-# what is useCallback?
+# What is useCallback?
 - The React useCallback Hook returns a memoized callback function.
 - The useCallback Hook only runs when one of its dependencies update.

-# what is useMemo?
+# What is useMemo?
 - The React useMemo Hook returns a memoized value.
 - Think of memoization as caching a value so that it does not need to be recalculated.
 - The useMemo Hook only runs when one of its dependencies update.This can improve performance.